cloud-elements/devportal/docs/guides/element-mapper/common-resources/mapping.md

 You can use custom Javascript when the basic object mapping does not meet your needs.
 For example, you might need to break a single address object into its component parts (address.city, address.state, address.street, and address.zip).

+{% include note.html content=" <ul><li>For all scripts, Javascript `strict` mode is enforced. </li><li>ES6 is supported. </li><li>The function parameters are immutable, meaning they cannot be assigned to directly.
+To change an object or value passed into the function, first copy it to your own local variable, and then make the necessary changes.</li></ul>" %}

 To access the custom Javascript functionality:

 * Click   <img src="img/btn-Custom-JS.png" alt="Custom JS" class="inlineImage">.